 - Take the helm and steer the boat, focusing on the horizon.
 If the boat is overpowered, reduce sail.
 If you are sailing close-hauled, ease sheets and fall off. - When going below, first take your foulies off in the cockpit rather than below decks.
 Minimize time working below if possible.
 The faster you either get back on deck or lie down the better you'll feel.
-Lying down prevents histamine from reaching the brain, decreasing nausea. - Avoid lying down in your foulies for an extended period of time to lessen the chance of hyperthermia. - Maintain medications and review whether additional or different medications are required.
+Lying down prevents histamine from reaching the brain, decreasing nausea. - Avoid trying to sleep belowdecks in your foulies to lessen the chance of hyperthermia. - Maintain medications and review whether additional or different medications are required.